-In the recent State Budget, the Victorian Government announced $2.96 million in funding for the Roadside Weeds and Pests Program (RWPP) 2019-2020 assists the 56 councils across Victoria responsible for managing lengths of rural roadsides.
+In the recent State Budget, the Victorian Government announced $2.96 million in funding for the Roadside Weeds and Pests Program 2021-2022 to assist the 56 councils across Victoria responsible for managing lengths of rural roadsides.
 These councils receive up to $75,000 a year to manage invasive plants and pests along rural roadsides.

 The list of regionally prohibited, regionally controlled and restricted weeds and pests eligible for treatment under the RWPP is available from Agriculture Victoria

 For more information on the RWPP, please contact Local Government Victoria at firstname.lastname@example.org

 Control Plan Assistance